Jianglong-coder/WebServer/README.md

 # WebServer
-copy from qinguoyi / TinyWebServer and updated it with new features in C++
+copy from qinguoyi / TinyWebServer and optimize it